Chipotle's earnings beat estimates on higher prices, digital boost

 Chipotle also attracted diners through deals for members of its loyalty program and boosted online sales with a drive-thru option - called “Chipotlanes” - for orders placed on its app or website.

-The company’s steady growth is set to continue in 2020, as it gave guidance that it expects to deliver mid-single digit growth in comparable restaurant sales this year.
+The company’s steady growth is set to continue in 2020, according to guidance released on Tuesday, as Chief Executive Officer Brian Niccol steers it past the E. coli bacteria outbreaks that sickened customers in 14 states through early 2016.

+The California-based company expects to deliver mid-single digit percentage growth in comparable restaurant sales this year.

 It plans to open 150 to 165 new restaurants in 2020, with more than half to include drive-thrus.

-The efforts are a part of a plan by Chief Executive Officer Brian Niccol to boost growth after the company faced a backlash following a series of food-borne illnesses by diners in 2015.

-Part of the turnaround is from digital sales, or orders placed online.
+Part of Niccol’s turnaround success is from digital sales, or orders placed online.

-“In just three years, we have quadrupled the digital business, achieving over $1 billion in sales during 2019,” Niccol told analysts and media on a conference call.
+“In just three years, we have quadrupled the digital business, achieving over $1 billion in sales during 2019,” he said during a conference call.

 For the fourth quarter ended Dec.
 31, digital sales rose 78.3% and accounted for 19.6% of total sales.